phdbaloo/dotconfig/README.md

 ## Tech

 **Nvim :**

-- Currently using NvChad as a everything-in-one solution while learning Lua
+- Two different ready to go setups with nvchad and a basic feature setup which is my go to.

 **Vim :**
 TBD

 **Tmux :**

-Different versions of tmux are present with different themes and their config<D-s>.
+Different versions of tmux are present with different themes and their configs.

 **Zshrc :**